MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 ## Creating the Entity Schemas

-For the purpose of this example, we will be writing all of our schema documents right under the *CDM.SchemaDocuments* folder, in a sub-folder called *clickstream*:
+For the purpose of this example, we will be writing all of our schema documents right under the *[schemaDocuments](https://github.com/microsoft/CDM/tree/master/schemaDocuments)* folder, in a sub-folder called *clickstream*:

 ![clickstream Folder](media/creating-schemas-clickstreamfolder.png)